Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - RTSDK-361 When overriding admin messages using addAdminMessage and if the service is down at start-up, the dictionary will not be downloaded properly.

-- EMA can not download dictionary from a Refinitiv Real-Time Distribution System over a Websocket connection using the tr_json2/rssl.json.v2 protocol.
-This is a limitation of the simplied JSON protocol.

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.

 - The ServerSharedSocket feature which permits multiple provider applications to reuse a port for load balancing is available only with certain patch levels on Linux 6.
 So, applications that intend to use this feature on Linux 6 must rebuild the RTSDK library (librssl) natively on a Linux 6 platform with the appropriate patch level that supports this feature.